prithvisimha197/goal_tracker_microservice/README.md

 - The microservice (REST API) embedded on MYSQL performs CRUD Operations for the goal tracking.
 - This REST API would be used by the Goal Tracker UI (Coming Soon).

-# Things you require to run this miocroservice:
+# Things you require to run this microservice:

 - Ruby version 2.7
 - RSpec